-The Mod function lets you control various effects parameters from the various controls on the QuadraSynth (keyboard, after-touch, pitch-bender, etc.) or from the MIDI input.
+The Mod Function lets you control various effects parameters from the various controls on your MIDI Controller (keyboard, after-touch, pitch-bender, etc.).
 This is extremely useful when dynamic or real-time control is required in a live playing situation.
 It is possible to control up to 2 parameters simultaneously.
-The assignments are saved with the Effects Patch.
+The Modulation assignments are saved with the Effects Patch.

-Don't confuse the Mod function of the Effect with the Mod function used by the Programs; they are independent destinations, though they can come from the same source.
+Don't confuse this Mod Function with the Mod Function used by the Programs; they are independent destinations, though they can come from the same source.